Windows Upgrade Troubleshooting Logs

 • C:\Windows\inf\setupapi.app.log – More details available in the above section

-• C:\Windows\inf\setupapi.dev.log – More details available in the above section.
+• C:\Windows\inf\setupapi.dev.log – More details are available in the above section.

 • C:\Windows\panther\PreGatherPnPList.log – More details available in the above section

-C:\Windows\panther\PostApplyPnPList.log – I can’t find this log on my Windows 10 1709 machine.
-I don’t see any traces of this log in Microsoft documentation.
+C: WindowspantherPostApplyPnPList.log—I can’t find this log on my Windows 10 1709 machine, and I don’t see any traces of it in Microsoft documentation.

 Windows 10 Upgrade Failure – Restore Logs

-The following log files are created when Windows 10 upgrade fails, and then you restore the desktop.
+The following log files are created when Windows 10 upgrade fails and then you restore the desktop.
 Most of these Windows 10 upgrade failure log files are already explained in the above sections.
-But if the Windows 10 upgrade failed and you want to troubleshoot then, these files are located in a different directory as you can see below.
-Below Windows 10 upgrade troubleshooting logs will help SCCM admins to have the root cause analysis of the Windows 10 restore failure.
+But if the Windows 10 upgrade failed and you want to troubleshoot, then these files are located in a different directory, as you can see below.
+The Windows 10 upgrade troubleshooting logs will help SCCM admins to have the root cause analysis of the Windows 10 restore failure.

 • C:\$Windows.~BT\Sources\panther\setupact.log – More details available in the above section